-- 1. offer themselves a commercial loan with a private credit-insurance. - 2. team-up with a local bank able to lend in EUR or USD or in local currency on a commercial basis (with or without a credit-insurance)
+- 1. offer themselves a commercial loan with or without private credit-insurance. - 2. team-up with a local bank able to lend in EUR or USD or in local currency on a commercial basis (with or without a credit-insurance)